delphidabbler/pashi/Docs/ReadMe.txt

 guide contains details of the required CSS classes.

 PasHiGUI, an optional GUI front end for PasHi, is included in the release.
-This provides a point and click way of using PasHi.
-Most, but not all, command line options are supported.
-Files and text can be dragged and dropped onto the window to highlight them.
+This provides a point and click interface to PasHi.
+Most, but not all, of PasHi's command line options are supported.
+Files and text can be dragged and dropped onto the GUI to highlight them.

 Why another Pascal highlighter?
 -------------------------------

-Simple, I wanted an easy to use tool to format Pascal code for the DelphiDabbler website.
-I wanted the following:
+Simple.
+I wanted an easy to use tool to format Pascal code for the DelphiDabbler website that:

-* Conformant XHTML and later HTML 5.
+* Generated conformant XHTML or HTML 5 code.
-* Styling by means of cascading style sheets.
+* Styled the HTML using cascading style sheets.
-* Full control over the appearance of the output code.
+* Provided full control over the appearance of the resulting document.
-* Ability to highlight via the clipboard.
+* Had the ability to highlight via the clipboard.
-* The option to generate HTML fragments for inserting into existing documents.
+* Could optionally generate HTML code fragments for inserting into existing HTML documents.

-On checking the available free tools I found that they were either too complex or they didn't provide one or more of the features I wanted.
+On checking the available free tools I found that they were either too complex or they didn't provide all the features I wanted.

 I had already written highlighter code for my CodeSnip program, so I extracted that, tweaked it and wrapped it up in a command line program.
 Having made it I